The Medical Laboratory Technician program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

 Rosemont, IL 60018, (847) 939-3597

-• Students will be required to purchase a uniform, provide their own transportation to assigned sites, and cover any other expenses related to clinical experiences.
+• Students may be required to purchase scrubs, provide their own transportation to assigned sites, and cover any other expenses related to clinical experiences.
 Dependent on availability of sites, students may need to travel distances for clinical experiences.

 • Students are required to maintain a current American Heart Association BLS CPR card to comply with affiliating agency requirements.